 Is it Worth Home-Baking Anymore?

-I'm not sure what value can be placed on all the other benefits of baking from home, but it's probably more than £10.
-It's just sad that what once used to be considered a cheap wholesome pass-time, now costs more than the hourly national living wage (£10.42).
+I’m not sure you can put a price on that, but it is certainly more than £10.
+Still, it is sobering that what was once a humble, wholesome pastime now costs more than the hourly national living wage (£10.42).

 Happy new year!